newrelic/nri-flex/docs/wiki/basics/flex_config_sections.md

 +----------------------+
 ```

-The rest of this document describes the above sections of the Flex configuration.

 ## name

 The name of the Flex configuration.
 It should be something short and meaningful.

 ## global

-Set of global properties that would apply to the overall file.
-The aim of this section
-is to avoid repeating some values (e.g. URLs, user credentials...) when they need to be
+Set of global properties that apply to the overall file.
+The aim of this section is to avoid repeating some values (like URLs or user credentials).
-used from multiple places.

-Example:
+**Example**:

 ```yaml
 global: